Who is eligible for a scholarship?

 Can I get a scholarship beyond the first year?

-Yes, you may apply at the end of your first year for the upcoming year.
+Yes, you may apply at the end of each year for the upcoming year.
 Applications are due to the New Haven Scholarship Fund by June 15th.
 (Details are on the "REAPPLY FOR SUBSEQUENT YEARS" page of this website)

 When are awards given?